mansijaiswal9809/teerexstore/README.md

-# This is an RESPONSIVE E-commerce Application with following functionalities
+# This is a RESPONSIVE E-commerce Application with following functionalities
 * Filter
 * Search
 * Add to cart